SoftwareAG/oee-simulators/simulators/README.md

           "series": "P"
       ]
       ```
-    where "type" is optional and its default value is the value from the "fragment" property
+    where "type" is optional and its default value is the value from the "fragment" property.

+  - In measurements, `valueDistribution` is defined to let the simulator know which distribution formular to use to generate measurements.
+There are three choices that can be defined here: `uniform`, `uniformint`, `normal`.

 - Simulates shutdowns (no events or measurements are sent if simulator is DOWN or out of shift)